envoyproxy/envoy-wasm/api/wasm/cpp/README.md

 ### Using abseil form the image

 Abseil (optionally) is built in /root/abseil and can be used.
-Note that the abseil containers (e.g. flat\_hash\_set) excercise many syscalls which are not supported.
+Note that the abseil containers (e.g. flat\_hash\_set) exercise many syscalls which are not supported.
 Consequantally individual files should be pulled in which are relatively self contained (e.g. strings).
 Example customized Makefile:

 ```
 DOCKER_SDK=/sdk